chrispr8/annotator/README.md

 # Annotator

-An annotator to enrich our OpenStreetMap data manually for the knowledge base (to be published).
+An annotator to enrich our OpenStreetMap data manually for a knowledge base that is part of a bigger project published Q1 24.

 ## Installation